RHIT-CSSE/csse332/docs/checkpoint2.md

 In the second checkpoint of milestone 3, we will finally put things together and design our Multi-Level-Feedback-Queue (MLFQ) scheduling algorithm.
-We will start from our FIFO round robin scheduler that we design in checkpoint I and use that to lead us forward into our design and implementation.
+We will start from our FIFO round robin scheduler that we designed in checkpoint I and use that to lead us forward into our design and implementation.

 ## Learning objectives